Contact Us for a Free Consultation (213) 542-0979

 False Claims of Threats are Common

 However, it's not uncommon for individuals to involve the police in a civil dispute by falsely claiming that they've been threatened.
-Their aim is to incriminate the other party and gain an advantage in the dispute.
-However, the consequences of such false claims can be severe.
+They aim to incriminate the other party and gain an advantage in the dispute.
+However, it's crucial to understand that the consequences of such false claims can be severe, leading to legal repercussions and potential damage to one's reputation.

 Obviously, the hope is that the police or prosecutors realize these guys are locked in a civil dispute.
 This is a civil matter that should be resolved in a civil court, not a criminal court.
-The person is claiming this threat because they want to try to get an advantage over the other person.
+The person is claiming this threat because they want to gain an advantage over the other person.

 Another area where I see this used all the time is in family law circumstances—in a divorce situation where the husband or wife is attempting to gain an advantage—either so they don't have to pay spousal support or, maybe, the wife so she doesn't have to be in a position where she doesn't get as much money as she wants.